perforce/helix-authentication-extension/docs/Administrator-Guide.md

 Then the issue is that the reverse proxy in front of the authentication service is timing out before the service itself times out (e.g. after `LOGIN_TIMEOUT` seconds).
 The timeout defined in the reverse proxy should be longer than the login timeout defined in the authentication service.

+There may also be a chance that the extension has more than one instance configuration.
+See the [Multiple Instance Configurations](#multiple-instance-configurations) section for more information on detecting and correcting this situation.

 ### Curl "got nothing" errors in extension log

 If the extension is failing to authenticate the user, and the extension log file contains something like this: